 Camden says this system is more flexible and will be reviewed each year, enabling them to assess results and make any necessary modifications.

-Once this new system is up and running, the BRA would be pleased to receive any comments about its feasibility and practicality.
+Now this new system is up and running, the BRA would be pleased to receive your views and comments about its feasibility and practicality.

 Save our Streets